volkanbasaran/scheduling/README.md

 Pretending CPU Scheduling Algorithms FCFS, RR, SRTF, SJF in Java

 FCFS = First Come First Served
-RR = Round Robin
+/RR = Round Robin
-SRTF = Shortest Remaining Time First
+/SRTF = Shortest Remaining Time First
-SJF = Shortest Job First
+/SJF = Shortest Job First

 To Run this Application choose and run just the class "SchedulingAusfuehren".
 The prints are in German and all values are pretend milliseconds (ms).
 After running follow these steps: